dsanson/dsanson.github.com/research/_posts/2011-10-12-worlds-enough-for-junk.markdown

 status: under-revision
 ---

-"Worlds Enough for Junk", under revision.
+"Worlds Enough for Junk," under revision.

 > The possibility of Junk is the possibility that everything is a proper
 > part of something else.
 Just as we might imagine that there are no